UmbraEngineering/promise/readme.md

 // Load for use in this one place ... var Promise = require('promise-es6').Promise;

-// ... or make a global polyfill require('promise-es6').install();
+// ... or make a global polyfill (not really recomended good practice in node, but do as you will) require('promise-es6').install();
 ```